 PPPM - Per Participant per Month (Where a participant is a person who has joined a V1C service.)
 Episode of Care PMPM/PEPM - Per Member/Enrollee per Month (Where a member is an active plan member at a payer.)
-Use/ Trends These models are widely preferred by payers who see it as a way to pay for utilization, while bundling payments to allow for accounting for the fact that V1C is not purely visit-based.
+FFS - Fee for Service Use/ Trends These models are widely preferred by payers who see it as a way to pay for utilization, while bundling payments to allow for accounting for the fact that V1C is not purely visit-based.
 Payers generally don't prefer this model since it's paying for services not rendered and requires the payer to assume significant risk.
-Further, these models allow for measured risk sh performance) for both parties.
-Generally, as V1C's assume more risk.
-Payers generally consider three is there/how sure is it that we will get the promise evidence, the less risk a payer is willing to assign much does it cost?
-Payment models in these categories should guar dropout rate .
-Anything over/under these threshol Payment for brick-and-mortar providers should g is fully capitated - then V1C should pay for all p
+Hard to figure out economics of V1C services since some V1C models are bundling reimbursed and unreimbursed services, along with those chronically under-reimbursed.
+Further, these models allow for measured risk sharing (and upside for outcomes-based performance) for both parties.
+Generally, as V1C's become more established, payers trust them to assume more risk.
+Payers generally consider three interrelated questions: (1) How much evidence is there/how sure is it that we will get the promised outcome?
+The earlier stage the V1C, the less evidence, the less risk a payer is willing to assign.
+(2) What is the timing of the payment?
+(3) How much does it cost?
+Reimbursement policies for telehealth and specific services are so highly variable across payers that it's hard to build a business model that works consistently.
+Variations in what's reimbursed and for how much and with what codes add significant administrative and operational complexity and cost to V1C Payment models in these categories should guarantee a bare minimum outcome and a maximum dropout rate .
+Anything over/under these thresholds would have a bonus or penalty.
+Payment for brick-and-mortar providers should g is fully capitated - then V1C should pay for all p enerally be avoided in the bundle unless the V1C roviders regardless of setting. providers.